rnaidu02/CarND-Advanced-Lane-Lines/AdvanceLanesDetect_writeup.md

 | 261, 680      | 261, 680        |

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

+Just to make sure that the warped image can be unwarped back and overlapped on to the original image (to overlay the lane detection), I have unwarped back and found that it is working fine as shown in the following figure.

 ![alt text][image4]